kajakali/nonogram/README.md

     -if not, give it an alphanumeric and push the object into the symbol array.
     -probably end up with a text that looks something like: 3,3,3,3,|,4,4,g,4,_g,g,g,g,|,4,4,g,4,_ -use that text to make an array of objects for the pattern section
+    - could also probably use an object - {1-1:{color: "red", display: "symbol", symbol:"3"}}